 The only thing you might not be able to do online?
 Take a medical exam.
-Most medically underwritten term life insurance policies still require a paramed exam to finalize coverage.
+Most medically underwritten term life insurance policies require a medical exam to finalize coverage.

 There are some cases, however, where a medical exam may not be needed.
-Take Haven Life’s InstantTerm process, for example — some qualified applicants under 45 may be able to finalize coverage without a medical exam.
-However, it’s very important to be honest when completing the application.
+Take Haven Life’s InstantTerm process, for example — some qualified applicants 59 and under and who are applying for up to $1 million in coverage may be able to finalize coverage without a medical exam.
+Keep in mind: It’s very important to be honest when completing the application.
 The issuance of the policy or payment of benefits may depend upon the answers given in the application and their truthfulness.

-While it may be tempting to seek simplified issue or guaranteed issue policies that don’t involve a medical exam, medically underwritten term life insurance is usually a good choice for healthy people looking for affordable coverage in amounts greater than $250,000.
+While it may be tempting to seek simplified issue or guaranteed issue policies that never require a medical exam, medically underwritten term life insurance is usually a good choice for healthy people looking for affordable coverage in amounts greater than $250,000.

 All this being said — why choose term life?
 Aren’t there other life insurance policy options out there?
-There are, but there’s a reason term life insurance is a popular choice.
+There are, but there’s a reason term life insurance is an affordable choice.

-The purpose of life insurance is to protect loved ones who rely on some or all of your income.
+After all, life insurance is all about protecting loved ones who rely on some or all of your income.
 This usually applies when you have minor children or a spouse that you share financial obligations with.
 You’re unlikely to have people who are 100% financially dependent on you for your entire life, though.
-That’s where the “term” part comes in handy here for young families.
-You choose the amount of coverage you anticipate needing and for the amount of time you think you’ll need it.
-For example, once your kids are grown, your home is paid off, and you don’t have substantial financial obligations anymore, there’s less of a need for life insurance because the likelihood of financial duress should you pass away is lower.
+That’s where the “term” part comes in handy.

-Permanent life insurance, on the other hand, comes in a few varieties, but the most common are whole life and universal life.
+Permanent life insurance is another type of coverage that comes in a few varieties, but the most common are whole life and universal life.
 Unlike term life insurance, permanent policies cover policyholders for a lifetime and offer a cash value component that can grow or decrease over time.
 The complexity of these products is also why you should work with a financial professional or agent to purchase and manage it.

 Additionally, term life insurance premiums are more affordable than whole life or universal life policies, which often makes them attractive to younger, cash sensitive families.
-For example, a healthy 35-year-old man could purchase a 30-year, $500,000 Haven Term policy starting at about $35 per month.
-A $500,000 whole life insurance policy for that same man would start at about $560 per month.*
+For example, a healthy 35-year-old woman in excellent health could purchase a 30-year, $500,000 Haven Term policy starting at about $35.4 per month.
+A $500,000 whole life insurance policy for that same man would start at about $487.64 per month [source: State Farm].